nickmiller-iit/SoybeanLooper/AnalysisNotes.md

  ```

  *"Then as long as you keep -score_method logistic, I think it should run as you expect and tile those regions"*

+## Running MIPgen on a reduced set of targets

+After attempting to run MIPgen with all possible targets, it became apparent that doing so would

+  1. Take several days, possibly more than a week.
+  2. Generate huge output files, totalling sevaeral Tb

+The solution is to sample from the total set of potential targets.
+Generating a sample of 10000 targets should still give us plenty of scope to select 50 high-quality MIPs that a re scattered throughout the genome.
+The R script that does the subsampling accepts a random seed as an argument.
+This is used to ensure that the same sample of targets can be selected every time the script is run.

+Made a subsample of 10000 targets and ran MIPgen.
+The picked_mips file contains 3224 MIPs with logistic scores >= 0.98 (ie very high scoring), in 3097 different scaffolds.